What is a DNP?

 How long will it take me to complete the DNP program?

 The first step in determining the DNP degree includes identifying your area of interest in nursing practice.
-Our recommendation for full-time students with a BSN is to complete the program in approximately 3 years; MSN students in approximately 2.5 years.
+DNP-NP students who are full-time students with a BSN are to complete the program in approximately 3 years; DNP-NP students who have a MSN degree may complete the program in approximately 2.5 years.
+DNP HSIL students may complete the program in approximately 18 months.

 Will I need to take the Graduate Record Examination (GRE)?